AmyL19/DriverFinder/README.md

 We tested our program on the NGS data from 6 pairs of HBV-HCC tumor and adjacent nontumor tissue samples.
 Due to the GitHub file upload size limit, we uploaded these Fastq files to Google Drive at: https://drive.google.com/drive/folders/0B_om_lBDmj3jcjZyRF9YNW1SS28?usp=sharing

-Sample output files are located in the folder 'Sample_Outputs' The HCC driver database in this folder is built from 140 in-house NGS HBV-HCC datasets in addition to our 12 datasets (data not provided)
+The complete output files generated from 152 in-house HBV-HCC and non-HCC NGS datasets are shown below and saved in the folder 'Sample_Outputs' in the DriverFinder package.

 # Prerequisites/dependencies:
-Current system is Mac only!
+Current system is for Mac only!

 -ChimericSeq (download from: http://www.jbs-science.com/ChimericSeq.php)

   System memory: The minimum system memory requirement is 8G bytes.